PREVIOUS: ACoAs dealing with Abusers (#1)

 e.
 Discounting Experiences

-Many ACoAs are under ‘big’ daily stress, with takes up a lot of energy.
+Many ACoAs are under ‘big’ daily stress, which takes up a lot of energy.
 That doesn’t leave much to notice the more subtle ones, the little ‘nigglies’ everywhere (no hot water, late train, out of milk, can’t find something…. minor thoughtlessness of others…..)
 These pile up too, making us cranky or depressed, without knowing why.

 • When we consistently underestimate the nature of ‘little slings & arrows’ – they seem so trivial – we underestimate the emotional impact they have on us.
 Just because a paper cut is not life threatening doesn’t mean it doesn’t hurt – a lot!

 Yet we use Denial & Perfectionism to dismiss subtle info our emotions give us – like the ‘ICK factor” in our gut about someone.
-We don’t admit minor things bother us because we talk ourselves out of believing ‘something just happened’.
+We don’t admit minor things bother us because we talk ourself out of believing ‘something just happened’.

 FYI – Sometimes a quick cry or fist pound on a desk relieves the tension!